JorgenVatle/blockchain-payments-node/README.md

 ```

 ### Create payment address
 Simply supply a webhook URI to be notified on.
-Once a payment is received for the address you receive, you'll promptly
+Once a payment is received for the returned address, you'll promptly
 receive an HTTP request on the specified URL.
 ```typescript
 Blockchain.createAddress({